U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 Are There Education Credits Available?

-Additionally, if your family has been saving for your education, 529 plans can often be used for foreign universities that meet specific criteria.
+If your family has been saving for your education, 529 plans can be used for foreign universities that meet specific criteria.
+The same schools that qualify for education credits typically qualify for 529 distributions.

 Getting Started: Your Action Plan